Did you suffer an injury in a trucking accident?

 Injuries caused by truck accidents are typically much worse than those caused by passenger cars.
 For example, the average cost of treating a pedestrian injury resulting from a car crash is $4,000.
 However, the average cost of treatment for a person involved in a truck accident is $70,000.
 This difference exists because the severity of injuries sustained in truck accidents tends to be more significant.

 According to the FMCSA, truck accidents often occur when a motorist fails to yield the right-of-way to a larger vehicle.
 When this happens, it puts other motorists at risk of being hit by the larger vehicle.
 In some cases, the larger vehicle causes a collision with another vehicle or a stationary object, like a tree or signpost.
-Regardless of how the accident occurs, the impact of the collision often results in severe bodily harm or even death.
+Regardless of how the truck accident occurs, the impact of the collision often results in severe bodily harm or even death.

 Sadly, multiple parties often share the blame for these crashes.
 Trucking companies and their drivers, shipping companies, and truck manufacturers can all bear liability after a serious truck accident.
 For this reason, it is important to speak to an experienced and skilled truck accident attorney at Dolman Law Group Accident Injury Lawyers, PA.
 We know time is critical, so we work quickly to build your case and protect your right to maximum compensation.